Where do I start?

 Home » Target shooting » Range days

-* The stalkers test requires the shooter to fire; two shots from the prone position, two shots sitting, two shots kneeling, two shots standing, and then two from a bench simulating the position of a high seat.
+* The stalkers test requires the shooter to fire; two shots from the prone position, two shots sitting, two shots kneeling, two shots standing, and then two from a bench simulating the position of a high seat – subject to requests on the day.

-In order to take part you must be a BASC member and hold a valid Firearms Certificate.
+To take part you must be a BASC member and hold a valid Firearms Certificate with appropriate conditions for rifles used on the day.
+You must be over 18.

 If you are a member of another NRA affiliated rifle club, we strongly recommend that you obtain your safety certification card via them, as your primary club.
 This can be presented at BASC Range Days and will be accepted if you have certification for telescope sighted rifle, iron sighted rifle and gallery rifle / carbine.